Farmy introduces the first farmlands NFT platform to take the agriculture industry into a new era

 Using the power of crowd-farming, Farmy offers an alternative funding platform allowing farmers to easily and quickly acquire capital or sell their farmlands.
 Investors from around the world can now buy a piece of farmland for as little as $50, through fractional NFTs backed by a physical plot of land.

-In the US, a loss of farmlands is happening at a rate of 500,000 acres a year.
-To feed the world's growing population, fueled by rising middle-class incomes, 70% more farm capacity will be required.
+In the US, a loss of farmlands is happening at a rate of 1.9 million acres a year.
+To feed the world's growing population, fueled by rising middle-class incomes, 70% more farm capacity will be required by the year 2050.
 Scarcity and rising demand put enormous strain on farmlands, creating an opportunity to unlock their value.

 Farmy explains, “The current situation makes it difficult for small investors to purchase farms.
 There are numerous difficulties, including the high cost of purchasing and running a farm, restrictions on the amount of farmland that can be purchased, legal and regulatory obstacles, and high start-up capital requirements.
 Other difficulties include a lack of secondary markets, fierce competition in the real estate market, and lack of transparent processes while dealing with agricultural land.”